What is Tezos?

 Is there a minimum payment threshold?

-No. We make payments every 5 cycles no matter how big is your reward amount.
+No. We make payments every cycle of the Tezos network after the reward amount has been unfrozen no matter how big is your reward amount.